pepkit/hello_looper/README.md

 # Hello World! example for looper

 `Looper` is a pipeline submission engine (see [source code](https://github.com/pepkit/looper) and [documentation](http://looper.databio.org)).
-This repository demonstrates how to install `looper` and use it to run the included pipeline using PEP project. looper can run pipelines using local PEPs and PEPs stored on [PEPhub](pephub.databio.org).
+This repository demonstrates how to install `looper` and use it to run the included pipeline using PEP project.
+`Looper` can run pipelines using either local PEPs or PEPs stored on [PEPhub](pephub.databio.org).
-Because of 2 PEP options this repository contains 2 tutorials - 2 looper config files:
+Because of these two PEP options, this repository contains 2 tutorials using 2 different looper config files:
-- A functional basic example of looper config file that is stored locally. (in [/looper_config.yaml](/looper_config.yaml))
+- A basic example of a local looper config file can be found here: (in [/looper_config.yaml](/looper_config.yaml))
-- Same PEP but located on PEPhub: [https://pephub.databio.org/pepkit/hello_looper](https://pephub.databio.org/pepkit/hello_looper?tag=default)
+- The example PEP but located on PEPhub: [https://pephub.databio.org/pepkit/hello_looper](https://pephub.databio.org/pepkit/hello_looper?tag=default)

 This repository contains:
-1. A functional basic example of looper config file.
+1. A functional, basic example of a looper config file.
 (Mentioned above)
-2. Example PEP project (in [/project](/project))
+2. An example PEP project (in [/project](/project))
-3. looper-compatible pipeline (in [/pipeline](/pipeline)) that can run on that project.
+3. A looper-compatible pipeline (in [/pipeline](/pipeline)) that can run on that project.

 ***
-❗ In looper lower than v1.5.0 looper configurations were specified in PEP.
+❗ In looper versions lower than v1.5.0, looper configurations were specified in PEP.
 In looper>=v1.5.0 This functionality is deprecated and will be removed in future versions.
 To see old looper configuration hello looper tutorial check this folder: [/old_specification](/old_specification)
 ***